James Mates is an ITV News Presenter, Conference Presenter and Facilitator.

-In 1991, James Mates was North of England correspondent for ITV, and later that year became Moscow Correspondent until 1993.
+In 1991, James was the North of England Correspondent for ITV, and later that year became Moscow Correspondent until 1993.

-During his time as Moscow Correspondent one of James Mates’ reports, on the use of ice as an anesthetic in a Russian hospital, was awarded the Prix du Press Club de France at the 7th International Scoop & News Festival of Angers, France.
+During his time as Moscow Correspondent one of James’ reports, on the use of ice as an anaesthetic in a Russian hospital, was awarded the Prix du Press Club de France at the 7th International Scoop & News Festival of Angers, France.
 The same story, together with a report on the Russian economy, won Mates a silver medal at the 35th Annual Film & Television Festival of New York.

 From 1993 until 1996, Mates was ITN’s Diplomatic Editor.

 His many assignments have numbered Kosovo, where he was during the NATO invasion of the country; former Yugoslavia where he covered the 1996 refugee crisis; Moscow during President Yeltsin’s attempt to put down the uprising in Chechnya; and Rwanda where he reported on the Central African Republic’s genocidal civil war.
 As the only television journalist left in the capital Kigali in 1994, Mates watched the city fall to the rebel army of the Rwandan Patriotic Front.
 He also reported on the slaughter of countless soldiers and civilians and the plight of the 700,000 refugees who fled the carnage.
 ITV News won a BAFTA for its coverage of the genocide.